Dual-Encoder vs Cross-Encoder for Transductive GRN Link Prediction

 Prior comparisons between dual-encoder and cross-encoder architectures for biological link prediction have not controlled for parameter count, leaving open the question of whether performance gaps reflect architectural differences or capacity differences.
 This paper closes that gap.

-This study enforces strict parameter matching at 5.58M parameters across both architectures and performs the most comprehensive evaluation of dual-encoder vs cross-encoder trade-offs for GRN inference to date, including ablation, pruning, effective rank analysis, and cold-start evaluation.
+This study enforces strict parameter matching at 5.58M parameters across both architectures and evaluates dual-encoder vs cross-encoder trade-offs for GRN inference across ablation, pruning, effective rank analysis, and cold-start evaluation.

 Methods